 Carbon neutral travel

-When booking through Better Places, you are travelling carbon neutral.
+When booking through Better Places Travel, you are travelling carbon neutral.
 We compensate not only the in-destination travel you book through us, but also the emission of the international flight you took to reach your destination – ensuring complete peace of mind when you travel.
 To compensate for all emissions, we make use of a carbon calculator (CARMACAL) that calculates the emissions per leg of the journey.
-Better Places makes your trip carbon neutral by investing in more efficient cooking stoves in Ghana.
+Better Places Travel makes your trip carbon neutral by investing in more efficient cooking stoves in Ghana.
 Read more about carbon neutral travel here.